catmaid/CATMAID/sphinx-doc/source/node_providers.rst

 type ``msgpack`` turned out to be the fastest one in our tests so far.

 It makes sense to automate this process to run once every night.
-This can be done with a cron-job or with predefined :ref:`Celery tasks` <celery tasks>, which can be added to ``settings.py`` like this::
+This can be done with a cron-job or with predefined :ref:`Celery <celery>` tasks, which can be added to ``settings.py`` like this::

   CELERY_BEAT_SCHEDULE['update-node-query-cache'] = {